 - Data definition and specification of standards and terminologies

-- Data collection, transformation and consolidation
+- Data collection, transformation, and consolidation

 Master data on products, organisations and substances to drive (regulatory) processes

-IDMP is a set of ISO standards which enables marketing authorization holders (MAH) to take immediate action to reduce the occurrence of adverse events attributed to substandard batches of substances, package materials, finished products or inferior manufacturers.
-It also allows determination of adverse events that could be prevented with improvements in the prescribing information.
-The standards support various other use cases including regulatory processes, inspections, provision of product information from regulator to other stakeholders like e-prescription, traceability in supply chain to detect falsified medicines.
+IDMP is a set of ISO standards which enables marketing authorization holders (MAH) to take immediate action to reduce the occurrence of adverse events attributed to substandard batches of substances, package materials, finished products, or inferior manufacturers.
+It also allows the determination of adverse events that could be prevented with improvements in the prescribing information.
+The standards support various other use cases including regulatory processes, inspections, provision of product information from regulator to other stakeholders like e-prescription, traceability in the supply chain to detect falsified medicines.
 The data model is also used as a reference and driver for master data management at both agency and industry side.

 Improved signal detection and safeguarding of patients

 Health Authorities (HA) currently collect information across multiple marketing authorization holders who market generic and similar products.
 Unfortunately, this is hampered since not the same taxonomy is used across products.
-Furthermore, product’s key characteristics are insufficiently captured in databases and scattered over paper or electronic documents.
-Objective is to improve the ability to perform analyses by using databases and to increase specificity and selectivity of the analyses by using the same taxonomy within- and across MAHs and HAs.
+Furthermore, the product’s key characteristics are insufficiently captured in databases and scattered over paper or electronic documents.
+The objective is to improve the ability to perform analyses by using databases and to increase specificity and selectivity of the analyses by using the same taxonomy within- and across MAHs and HAs.
 Both changes improve signal detection and allow taking corrective actions to safeguard patients.